parse-community/docs/_includes/ios/objects.md

 relation.removeObject(post)
 ```

 By default, the list of objects in this relation are not downloaded.
-You can get the list of `Post`s by using calling `findObjectsInBackgroundWithBlock:` on the `%{ParseQuery}` returned by `query`.
+You can get the list of `Post`s by using calling `findObjectsInBackgroundWithBlock:` on the `PFQuery` returned by `query`.
 The code would look like:

 ```objc
 [[relation query] findObjectsInBackgroundWithBlock:^(NSArray *objects, NSError *error) {